pesos/grofer/README.md

 ---
 ## `grofer proc [-p PID] [-r refreshRate]`

-If the `-r` flag is specified then the UI will refresh at display new information every `refreshRate` milliseconds.
+If the `-r` flag is specified then the UI will refresh and display new information every `refreshRate` milliseconds.
 The minimum and default value for `refreshRate` is `1000 ms`.

 ### `grofer proc [-r refreshRate]`